Skip to main content

 Description:

-The background job processor in workers/job-processor.ts is accumulating
+The background job processor in workers/job-processor.ts accumulates memory

 Acceptance Criteria: